zoten/lambda-world-2025-match-the-beamt/SETUP.md

 ### VirtualBox

-I created and exported the virtual machine using VirtualBox, so I expect it to work smoothly.
+I created and exported the virtual machine using VirtualBox 7.0, so I expect it to work smoothly on that version.
 However, in my machine I had to set the video mode to `VBoxVGA` to solve a black screen bug.

+On Apple Silicon M3 (arm64) virtualBox seems not to be working ("Cannot run the machine because its platform architecture x86 is not supported on ARM").
+See the UTM section for an alternative.

 ### Qemu

-If you've already been bitten by VirtualBox bricking your machine, you may want to use Qemu.
+If you've already been bitten by VirtualBox bricking your machine's kernel modules, you may want to use Qemu.
 Here some steps that worked for my colleagues:

 ``` bash
 tar vxf Lambda\ World\ 2025.ova
 qemu-img convert -f vmdk -O qcow2 Lambda\ World\ 2025-disk001.vmdk lambda_world_2025_ws.qcow2
 qemu-system-x86_64 -m 4096 -cpu host -device intel-hda -device hda-duplex -enable-kvm -hda lambda_world_2025_ws.qcow2 -boot c
 ```

+### UTM

+To run the machine via UTM on Mac:

+ * rename the `.ova` file to `.tar`
+ * extract the content
+ * on UTM
+   * Create new virtual machine
+   * EMULATE
+   * Architecture (x86_64)
+   * boot (boot from Drive)
+   * **uncheck** UEFI boot
+   * select the vmdk file